2012 Washington State Cougars football team

 The 2012 Washington State Cougars football team represented Washington State University during the 2012 NCAA Division I FBS football season.
-The team was coached by first-year head coach Mike Leach and played their home games at Martin Stadium in Pullman, Washington.
-They were members of the North Division of the Pac-12 Conference.
-They finished the season 3–9, 1–8 in Pac-12 play to finish in last place in the North Division.
+Led by first-year head coach Mike Leach, the Cougars played their home games on campus at Martin Stadium in Pullman, Washington.
+They were members of the North Division of the Pac-12 Conference and finished the season 3–9 overall, 1–8 in Pac-12, and last place in the North Division.